rgabo/awsh/README.rst

 awsh
 ====

-*A modern shell for working with data in AWS*
+*A modern data-driven shell for AWS*

 ::